 e.
 Shoulder Surfing

-This technique enables the social engineer to get the targeted information by watching over the shoulder of the target when he/she log into the system.
-For example, the attacker wants to wants to log into a social networking site, say Facebook of a high official.
+For example, the attacker wants to wants to log into a social networking site.
 In such cases, the attacker would watch the valid user login and then use the password to gain access.

 f.
 Dumpster Diving